-- Record Sheet (attached to the back of the poster) - Exhibit Tag (attached in the lower right front corner of the poster)

-NOTE:

-If you are unable to pick your project up on project Release Day, the Monday following the close of the fair, please make arrangements to have it picked up.
+- > Record Sheet (attached to the back of the poster/diorama) - Exhibit Tag (attached in the lower right front corner of the poster/diorama) - NOTE: If you are unable to pick your project up on project Release Day, please make arrangements to have it picked up.
 All projects must be removed from the exhibit building on that day.
 There is no available storage space for unclaimed projects.